DomJWise/ooRexxDebugger/README.md

 # ooRexxDebugger

-A basic interactive dialog based ooRexx debugger for use on Windows.
+A cross platform dialog based ooRexx debugger

-It is written in ooRexx with support from version 4.2 and uses the ooDialog framework for its user interface.
+Written in ooRexx with support from version 4.2 on Windows where ooDialog is used for the user interface, and on platforms with Java and bsf4ooRexx (minimum versions bsf4ooRexx850 + ooRexx 5.0) where the Swing/AWT libraries are used.

+Note that the Swing/AWT version is currently partially implemented and the main dialog is supported (without windows placement control) but watch windows cannot be launched.
+Testing has been carried out on Windows and Ubuntu but no other platforms at this time.

-It's still in active development so you may well find bugs but features include:
+It's still in active development so you will likely find bugs but features include:

 - A main window with:
   -  Source display of the code being debugged